-It’s a popular topic of discussion for dudes on reddit, too [sic]:
+It’s a popular topic of discussion for dudes on reddit, too, with one commenter posting the following [sic]:

 “I’m a guy, and I wear makeup every day.
 You don’t notice it, but it improves my look.
 I start with a tinted moisturizer, then a gel blush that’s well blended.
 It looks natural.
 I curl my lashes and use a colored gel on my brows.

 “For special occasions, I use a very light coat of mascara and a very light, very fine line of eyeliner on my lower lashes.
 The key to mascara for men is to use one that doesn’t thicken, only colors, and then let it dry.
 Then, use a Q-tip to wipe off any boo-boos from your eyelids.
 When your lashes dry, use a dry spoolie brush to separate any lashes that clump.

 “I also use chapstick.
 No one’s ever noticed.
 The key is ‘my face, but better’ no-makeup makeup.
 Go for it.
 Be your best.
 And if you want to look made-up, that’s okay, too.”